 Today is the day you move into a new level of commitment with a focus on the discipline of intentionality.
-It’s of no use to you to make a huge commitment to develop a discipline if its not sustainable.
-It’s equally not productive if you make the habit, project or task to difficult to sustain due to the frequency required while trying to fit in with ‘daily life’.
+It’s of no use to you to make a huge commitment to develop a discipline if it’s not sustainable.
+It’s equally not productive if you make the habit, project or task too difficult to sustain due to the frequency required while trying to fit in with ‘daily life’.

 Here’s the 3-step challenge.

 - Choose one weekly or fortnightly (biweekly) activity that brings you in touch with focused learning information.
 It could be an hour of reading, doing an online course or listening to a podcast or Audible book.
 Again, the focus must be on just the task with no device distractions in reach.
 That may mean you must go back to a simple paper book.
-For others it will mean turning off your phone or browser notifications or using your browser in incognito mode without the other 5-10 tabs open.
+For others, it will mean turning off your phone or browser notifications or using your browser in incognito mode without the other 5-10 tabs open.